wuudgh/boolean-uk-api-create-with-express/README.md

 ## Tips

-- Take a look inside the `model` to see what data types you are working with.
+- Take a look inside the `model` to see what data types with which you are working with.
 - Use ElephantSQL to check if your requests are succesfully creating rows in the database (there will be mockData stored in there already).

 ## Extra Challenge 1